Skip to main content

 The value of REPLIT_DB_URL changes from time to time, so we recommend that you don't copy it elsewhere.
 Subsequent reads by the same process will see the same value.
 We will restart your Repl if we need to change it after it has been read.

 Note: REPLIT_DB_URL is not available in Deployments.
 Instead, the value of the URL is stored in /tmp/replitdb.
-If you are writing a client for Replit Database, read the value from /tmp/replitdb first, and fall back to the environment variable if that file does not exist.
+If you are writing a client for Replit Key-Value Store, read the value from /tmp/replitdb first, and fall back to the environment variable if that file does not exist.

 The limits are currently:

-• 50 MiB per database (sum of keys and values)
+• 50 MiB per store (sum of keys and values)

 • 1000 bytes per key